geobreed/zettelnotes/summary/(WIKI) Motivation.md

 From desire point of view, motivation can be intrinsic if the behavior itself is inherently desirable, or extrinsic if the goal is outside the behavior itself.
 Some argue intrinsic is better than extrinsic.

 States that bring motivation, or “essentially motivation-constituting attitudes”, and states that circumstance or other states contingent is distinct. [[The Action Desire]] always provide motivation, even if ended up against performing action because of circumstances.
+Instrumental belief of ways achieving goals, might provide motivational contingent.
+An Agent may have many goals, but contingent on the Agent's ability or capability.
+Absence of desire doesn't indicate absence of motivation.
+Rational deliberation might produce motivation.

-Another category is awareness, whether the Agent is aware of the motivation that drives them, between conscious and unconscious motivation.
+Another category is awareness, Occurent and Standing Desires, whether the Agent is aware of the motivation that drives them, between conscious (Occurent) and unconscious (Standing) motivation.

+[[Motivation Socio-Cultural Theories]] sees motivation as result of being inside cultural context of social groups.

 The central ideas is that Agent will behave according to what that Agent rationally believe need to be taken.
 Akrasia, or [[Weakness of Will]], is if the Agent taking irrationally different behavior.